 Despite their simple appearance, golf balls must meet specific standards.
 Official tournament balls must not exceed 45.93 grams in weight and must have a minimum diameter of 42.67 mm, as regulated by the United States Golf Association (USGA).

 As a beginner, opt for standard-quality balls instead of practice balls or refurbished ones with inconsistent quality.
 Standard balls help you develop consistent swing feel and distance control.
 Since beginners tend to lose balls frequently, consider buying in bulk or opt for affordable “Grade A used” balls.
+If you are still learning common terms such as tee shot, green, bunker, rough, and fairway, GoGolf’s essential golf terminology guide can make equipment and course discussions easier to understand.

 4. Tees: Small but Crucial for Tee Shots